Log10Solutions/wiremock/docs/source/running-standalone.rst

 File serving
 ------------

-When running standalone files placed under the ``__files`` directory will be served up as if from under the docroot, except if stub mapping matching the URL exists.
-For example if a file exists ``__files/things/myfile.html`` and no stub mapping will match ``/things/myfile.html`` then hitting ``http://<host>:<port>/things/myfile.html`` will serve the file.
+When running standalone files placed under the ``expectationBody`` directory will be served up as if from under the docroot, except if stub mapping matching the URL exists.
+For example if a file exists ``expectationBody/things/myfile.html`` and no stub mapping will match ``/things/myfile.html`` then hitting ``http://<host>:<port>/things/myfile.html`` will serve the file.